-I've been photographing them on periodic visits there for the past few years.
 My underlying motivation is to find beauty in an unexpected place, complexity and layers of experience in something we think we already know, underlying relationships in what at first glance seems random, and experiences that cannot be fully described verbally.
-I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, especially what they say about human interaction with nature in the urban environment.
-But it isn't as if my attraction to these particular trees is purely intellectual.
-Some childlike part of my psyche has never stopped seeing faces and bodies in inanimate objects.
-I've come to understand that what drew me to return with my camera after I first noticed them is also a sense of personal identification with them: bearing the traces of time's passage and life's indignities, still standing.
+I search for a deeper understanding of what natural forms tell you about the particular conditions of the moment, and in the case of the Indian laurel figs, the story is one of interaction with human beings in a non-native urban environment.

 I have also 3D-scanned the trees using photogrammetry, and produced one of these scans as a small sculpture.
 Read more about the process I use.